reaktor/log4j-email-throttle/README.md

 How To Install It?
 -----------------

+Clone the source and build it yourself: git clone repoUrl gradle install

-If you're using Maven 2, just add the following dependency block into your POM file :
+Once you've built the project and installed to your local repo via the above, just add the following dependency block into your POM file (if using maven):
     <dependency>
       <groupId>fi.reaktor.log4j</groupId>
       <artifactId>log4j-email-throttle</artifactId>
-      <version>1.0.0</version>
+      <version>2.0.1</version>
     </dependency>

-..or you can just clone the source and build it yourself.
+Dependencies on Groovy 2.4, log4j, javax.mail-api and Java 7

 How To Use It?
 --------------